-Based on need and the wishes of contributors, the Foundation provides annual funding for the following:
+Based on need and the wishes of contributors, the Foundation provides annual funding for the following initiatives.

-Our emphasis is to continue finding innovative ways to raise funds for this year in order to fund many of the same programs we did in 2008 and to identify new worthy causes for funding.
+Our emphasis is to continue finding innovative ways to raise funds each year in order to support all of the achievements listed above and to identify new worthy causes for funding.

 The Foundation does not use professional fund raisers, and all contributions that are made go directly to the Foundation.